git719/zls/README.md

     -v                                Print this usage page
 ```

-## Examples
-Instead of specific examples it is best to play around with the utility to see different ways of searching and printing different objects.
+Instead of documenting individual examples of all of the above switches, it is best for you to play around with the utility to see the different listing functionality that it offers.

-## Feedback and Contribution
+## Feedback
-I think this and other related projects are obviously very useful, which is why I wrote them.
-However, I don't know if anyone else feels the same, which is why I have not thought about formalizing a proper feedback and contribution process.
+This utility along with the required libraries are obviously very useful to me, which is why I wrote them.
+However, I don't know if anyone else feels the same, which is why I have not yet thought about formalizing a proper feedback process.

 The licensing is fairly open, so if you find it useful, feel free to clone and use on your own, with proper attributions.
-But if you do see anything that could help improve this please let me know.
+However, if you do see anything that could help improve any of this please let me know.